GoogleCloudPlatform/cloud-builders-community/yarn-puppeteer/README.md

 It uses the small alpine-node base.

+## Usage

+### With Jest

+This builder expects a `jest-puppeteer.config.ci.js` in the project root.
+Take a look at the example [jest-puppeteer.config.ci.js](examples/hello_world/jest-puppeteer.config.ci.js) that configures puppeteer to launch a headless chromium browser.

-## Building this builder
+## Building and publishing this builder

-To build this builder, run the following command in this directory.
+To build and publish this builder, run the following command in this directory.

     $ gcloud builds submit . --config=cloudbuild.yaml